-You can avoid these common mistakes made by male bodybuilders over 50.
-By following these simple strategies you will more easily create a stellar physique and lasting health.
+You can avoid the common mistakes made by male bodybuilders.
+These simple strategies will more easily create a stellar physique and lasting health.

-I have been a fitness professional for decades and, in that time, I have witnessed mature bodybuilders – particularly men over the age of fifty – make similar mistakes.
+I have been a fitness professional for decades, and in that time, I have witnessed mature bodybuilders make similar mistakes.

-Here are six of the most common mistakes I see male bodybuilders over 50 make again and again.
+Here are six of the most common mistakes I repeatedly see male bodybuilders make.

 Strong glutes are more attractive, yes, but there’s a more important issue here:

-- As we age, weak glutes start to mess with pelvic placement, which – in turn – increases risk of lower back injuries and poor posture.
-(A well-placed pelvis even helps you to better control your urine stream.)
+- As we age, weak glutes start to mess with pelvic placement, which – in turn – increases the risk of lower back injuries and poor posture.

 - Strong glutes and a centered pelvis are the foundation upon which healthy vertebrae stack.